6 Best (+Fastest) VPNs for Connecting Multiple Devices in 2020Last Updated by Kate Hawkins on November 01, 2020

 ExpressVPN works with: Android, Windows, macOS, iOS, Linux, Chrome, Firefox, smart TVs, Playstation, Xbox, and some routers.

-ExpressVPN also unblocks: Netflix, BBC iPlayer, Amazon Prime, HBO Plus, Disney+, Hulu, ESPN, and more.
+ExpressVPN unblocks: Netflix, BBC iPlayer, Amazon Prime Video, HBO Max, Disney+, Hulu, ESPN, and more.

 - No throttling for consistently excellent speeds